Skip to content

 • Stimulates gut motility

-• Can worsen diarrhea and urgency
+• Worsens diarrhea and urgency

-• Increases anxiety (worsens symptoms)
+• Increases anxiety (which compounds symptoms)

 Sample Meal Plans for IBS Flare-Ups